dbchanin/Not-scikit-learn/README.md

 ---

 ## 30‑second overview
 This repo re‑implements several classic ML models **from first principles** and backs them up with **pytest parity checks** against reference libraries.
-A small SVM visualizer turns the kernel trick into pictures you can discuss in an interview.
+A small SVM visualizer turns the kernel trick into understandable pictures.

 **Review in 2–3 minutes**
 1) Skim `models/` for concise, framework‑free implementations.